kevinding0218/InterviewDocuments/Q and A/System Design/Interview - Step by step.md

 		- data may be used by marketing department only to generate some monthly reports,
 			- meaning data is retrieved not often
 		- data is sent to recommendation service in real-time
-			- meaning data ma
+			- meaning data may be retrieved from the system with a very high pace
+		- questions in this category
-- Scale (read and write)
+- Scale (read and write): give us a clue how much data is coming to the system
+	-
 - Performance
 - Cost: budget constraint
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNDkzNzM0MjZdfQ==
+eyJoaXN0b3J5IjpbNzI1NjQ2NTIzXX0=
 -->